PanoPepino/digital_presenter/README.md

 [TO BE IMPROVED]

-Files of python and Manim libraries created to display a digital presenter creature which writes and acts as written in a script (csv).
-This script has two "columns": One for the actions of the creature, while the other one is the text to be displayed.
+Repository of Manim libraries to create digital presenter creature which writes and acts as written in a script (csv).

 Bla bla bla